evanyang1/asu-computer-science-notes/prereqs/operating-systems/module-4.md

 ## 4.2 Solutions to Fragmentation

 **Compaction**: a method to reclaim holes.
 Migrate processes from one memory location to another.
 This involves moving code: stack pointers, calling addresses, instruction pointers, heap contents.
 Remember that converting code to executable has many steps: compiling, dealing with tags and functions and linking, loading.
+This is so time inefficient!
+Potential recompile and restart of program.
+###### Policies to improve efficiency
+One way is to reduce program size.
+It reduces need to migrate.
+Might even finish before considering migrating the code.
+Even if you do need to migrate, fewer changes needed.